-

 Employers cannot communicate any information to third parties regarding the employee without being specifically requested to do so by the latter.
 Conversely, a request made by the employee to provide references serves as an authorisation given to the former employer to disclose work performance-related information to the new employer.

-In this context, it is common practice for employees to request a work certificate at the end of the employment relationship, which their former employer is required by law to deliver (Article 330a CO).
-The work certificate must contain information about the functions and tasks assigned, the duration of the employment relationship, the quality of the employee’s work as well as his/her behaviour.
+In this context, it is common practice for employees to request a reference letter at the end of the employment relationship, which their former employer is required by law to issue (Article 330a CO).
+The reference letter must contain information regarding the employee’s functions and the tasks assigned, the duration of the employment relationship, the quality of the employee’s work as well as their behaviour.

-It must truthfully reflect the employee’s performance but still depict them in a globally positive light.
-If the employee also requests that the former employer provide references, the employer can directly refer the potential new employer to the work certificate in order to avoid conflicting assessments or confirm the assessment contained in the work certificate.
+The reference letter must both be truthful as well as benevolent.
+It is evident that the two principles may stand in contradiction, which means that the exact wording of reference letters is often the subject of discussions in a termination situation.
+If the employee also requests that the former employer provide references, the employer can directly refer the potential new employer to the reference letter in order to avoid conflicting assessments or confirm the assessment contained in the reference letter.

 -